0pie/madness-menu/README.md

 # madness-menu
-An undetected fivem mod menu
+An undetected fivem mod menu written in Lua